mitranim/statil/readme.md

 content is transcluded with the `<%= $content %>` directive; you choose where to put it, if at all.

+### What's a Static Site?

+If you're unfamiliar with the idea, a static site is a site pre-rendered from a collection of partial templates into a collection of complete, isolated html pages.
+Then it may be served as static files on a service like Github Pages.
+It's great for stateless sites like personal blogs or repository documentations.

 ## Installation and Usage

 In a shell: